Joe

 Erbentraut

-Joe Erbentraut (he/they) is a writer, editor, content leader, and a lactose-intolerant Scorpio originally from rural southern Wisconsin.
+Joe Erbentraut (he/they) is a writer, editor, content leader, and a lactose-challenged Scorpio originally from rural southern Wisconsin.

-Currently, Joe works as a weekend editor for PEOPLE Magazine’s PEOPLE App.
-Prior to that, he was an editorial director at Thrillist, a Vox Media travel and lifestyle publication.
+Currently, Joe works as a freelance writer and editor for several national publications.
+Most recently, he was a weekend editor for PEOPLE Magazine’s PEOPLE App as well as an editorial director at Thrillist, a Vox Media travel and lifestyle publication.
 He also was the senior news editor at Built In, managing editor at Dose/OMGFacts, and senior reporter and editor at The Huffington Post.

 Beyond writing, he previously co-hosted the pop culture podcast Coffee and Bars.
 He also worked as DJ and co-founded both an annual Kate Bush tribute night in Chicago and a monthly LGBTQ+ community fundraising event called Subject to Change.